Upper Queen Anne Avenue North Curbspace Review

 Project Overview

-In 2026-2027, we are evaluating on-street parking and loading on Upper Queen Anne, along Queen Anne Ave N. Our goal is to understand how parking, loading, and other curbside uses are working today and identify ways to improve access for businesses, customers, visitors, and nearby residents.
+We are reviewing on-street parking and loading along Queen Anne Ave N in Upper Queen Anne.
+Our goal is to understand how parking, loading, and other curbside uses are working today.
+We will collect data and community input to develop a plan to improve access.

 Changes that we plan to consider may include: